-- 1. Install the USB Cable drivers into the computer. - After installing the USB cable drivers, connect the cable to the computer and attach the phone.
-Allow the computer to detect the phone's USB drivers and install them. - 3.
-Make sure the microSDTM card has been formatted on the phone so the required folders will be created for use with your phone.
+- 1. Install the USB Cable drivers into the computer.

+- After installing the USB cable drivers, connect the cable to the computer and attach the phone.
+Allow the computer to detect the phone's USB drivers and install them.

+- 3. Make sure the microSDTM card has been formatted on the phone so the required folders will be created for use with your phone.
 To format the memory card navigate the phone to Menu > 9.
 Settings > 8.
 Memory > 3.
 Card Memory and select the Format option.
 Select YES to format the microSDTM card.

-On the phone, go to Menu >
+- On the phone, go to Menu >

 Settings > 6.
-USB Setting >
+PC

-USB Mass Storage.
+Connection > USB Mass

-A prompt will be displayed stating "PC Connection Set".
+Storage.